 Battambang provincial governor Nguon Ratanak said it was a tricky issue to resolve.
 Thai authorities had closed the border to prevent the spread of Covid-19, but provincial and other relevant authorities would approach Thai officials to facilitate, he said.

 “The phrase is ‘compromise has no principles.’
 I do not know whether they will accept or not.
 They are the one who closed — we are not closing — meaning that Thailand does not allow [the product] to enter their country.
 So we do not know how to solve it.
 Let’s see.”

 China has placed an indefinite ban on Thai longan since Friday after finding imports contaminated with mealybugs, Thailand’s trade promotion department told the Bangkok Post.
 Longan from Pailin province are expected to be the next fruit promoted for export to China, but according to the Phnom Penh Post, the country already exports some 70 percent of its longan to Thailand for sale to the Chinese market.

-Seng Dylin, a member of Bun Hieng’s newly formed working group to buy longan, said the longan would be purchased from Wednesday in Battambang.
+Seng Dylin, a member of Bun Heang’s newly formed working group to buy longan, said the longan would be purchased from Wednesday in Battambang.

 “We have just received the recommendation of samdech techo, who assigned a working group to prepare a plan to buy the longan from farmers,” Dylin told VOD.

 “Tomorrow the working group will hold a meeting to assign the work. … The working group has already prepared transportation and other things,” he said.

 “After we’ve bought it from the farmers — we just buy from them and wait for the next plan,” he added.
 “We need to solve their problem first because they are suffering damage to their products because they cannot export.”